aleshaleksey/fansys23/base-rules.md

 - An entity at 1/2 HP gains penalties.
 - An entity at 0 HP is disabled and cannot act.
-- An entity at -HP total is destroyed.
+- An entity at the negative of their HP total is destroyed.
 - A character regains a single point of HP per long rest (usually a day).
 If a character receives long term medical care this becomes 2HP.
 - A character has maximum HP=CON+CHA+LEVEL.
 - When a character with no SP takes natural damage, it loses HP equal to the damage taken.